|Job Title: ||Nurse Practitioner (NP)|

 |Work Site: ||Musqueam Primary Care Clinic - Vancouver, BC|

 Regular Part Time (0.5 FTE)

 As soon as possible

 Days off: Rotating

 Come work as a Nurse Practitioner with Vancouver Coastal Health (VCH)!

-As a Nurse Practitioner with Vancouver Coastal Health you will:
+As a Nurse Practitioner with VCH you will:

 - Be responsible and accountable for the comprehensive assessment of patients and clients including diagnosing diseases, disorders and conditions.

-- Initiate treatment including health care management, therapeutic interventions and prescribe medications in accordance with the statutory and regulatory standards, limits and conditions, and employer policies and procedures.
+- Initiate treatment including health care management, therapeutic interventions and prescribes medications in accordance with the statutory and regulatory standards, limits and conditions, and employer policies and procedures.